 Admiralty bonds are a type of judicial bond related to maritime law.
 Admiralty courts have jurisdiction over the high seas and the navigable waters of the United States.

 Under admiralty law, a ship is a legal person and a legal action is permitted against the ship rather than the company who owns it.
 One of the principal remedies in admiralty law is the maritime lien against a ship.
 Due to such liens, admiralty courts require admiralty bonds.

-The Replevin Bond, subject to its terms, guarantees the plaintiff will return the covered property along with any damages and costs to the defendant, if resolution of the lawsuit favors the defendant.
-A Counter Replevin Bond, therefore, guarantees that property will be surrendered or its value will be remitted to the plaintiff, if the court decides in favor of the plaintiff.
+Subject to its terms, the replevin bond guarantees the plaintiff will return the covered property along with any damages and costs to the defendant, if the resolution of the lawsuit favors the defendant.
+A counter replevin bond, therefore, guarantees that property will be surrendered or its value will be remitted to the plaintiff, if the court decides in favor of the plaintiff.